rust-lang/rust/text/0000-document_all_features.md

 2. It sends a quiet but real signal that the docs are up for editing.
 This makes it likelier that people will edit them!

-### Support with infrastructure change
-[edit-link-infrastructure]: #optional-support-with-infrastructure-change

-The links to edit the documentation could track against the release branch instead of against `master`.
-(Fixes to documentation would be analogous to bugfix releases in this sense.)
-Targeting the pull-request automatically would be straightforward.
-However, see below under [**Drawbacks**][drawbacks].

-## Visually Distinguish Nightly (optional)
-[distinguish-nightly]: #optional-visually-distinguish-nightly

-It might be useful to visually distinguish the documentation for nightly Rust as being unstable and subject to change, even simply by setting a different default theme on _The Rust Programming Language_ book for nightly Rust.

 # How do we teach this?